Canon M vs Fujifilm X100

 Body comparison: Canon M vs Fujifilm X100

 The physical size and weight of the Canon M and the Fujifilm X100 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Canon M – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100 is notably larger (31 percent) than the Canon M. In this context, it is worth noting that neither the Canon M nor the X100 are weather-sealed.